kerrgarr/SemanticSegmentationCityscapes/README.md

 - [ ] Increase the dataset size
 - [ ] Increase input image resolution
 - [ ] Implement learning rate scheduler
-- [ ] Test different data augmentation techniques (or choose none at all)
+- [ ] Try different data augmentation techniques (or choose none at all)
 - [ ] Change the batch size
 - [ ] Test out a different encoder in DeepLab architecture